-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers select these types of loans because interest rates are low and they wish to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+You might choose a fixed-rate loan in order to lock in a low rate.
+People select these types of loans when interest rates are low and they want to lock in the lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a favorable rate.
 Call Executive Lending Group, LLC at (816) 525-8000 & (81 to learn more.

-ARMs usually start out at a very low rate that may increase as the loan ages.
-You've likely read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
+ARMs most often feature their lowest, most attractive rates at the beginning.
+They guarantee that interest rate from a month to ten years.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-These loans are usually best for people who expect to move within three or five years.
-These types of adjustable rate programs benefit people who plan to sell their house or refinance before the loan adjusts.
+These types of loans are fixed for 3 or 5 years, then adjust.
+These loans are often best for people who anticipate moving within three or five years.
+These types of adjustable rate loans benefit borrowers who will move before the loan adjusts.